-“The main issue with placing a laptop directly on the lap is the heat transfer from the hot battery on the underside of the laptop to the upper thigh and groin area,” Christopher Sipe, a reproductive endocrinologist with Fertility Centers of Illinois, told Fatherly.
+“The main issue with placing a laptop directly on the lap is the heat transfer from the hot battery on the underside of the laptop to the upper thigh and groin area,” says Christopher Sipe, M.D., a reproductive endocrinologist with Fertility Centers of Illinois.
 Testicles are held in scrotums in the first place to keep them one to two degrees cooler than the rest of the body.
 “Regular and long-term placement of a laptop on the lap can cause a rise in temperature, which is spermatotoxic and can kill sperm.”

-“There is no science supporting laptop sperm effects,” Richard Honaker, a physician and Chief Medical Officer at Your Doctors Online, told Fatherly.
+“There is no science supporting laptop sperm effects,” says Richard Honaker, M.D., a physician and Chief Medical Officer at Your Doctors Online.
 “The heat may reduce counts a tiny bit, but not enough to matter.”